project59/mintype/README.md

 - All notes are encrypted on your device inside indexedDB.
 - Notes can only be read after unlocking the app with your password.
 Your password is never stored anywhere.
-- Notes are encrpyted prior to saving to Google Drive.
+- Notes are encrypted prior to saving to Google Drive.
-- A recovery key is provded at startup incase you forget your password.
 - Additional feature to mark pages as sensitive, so your password is required again to view these pages.
-This is useful if you were to accidentally keep your device unattended and unlocked.
+This is useful if you were to accidentally keep your device unattended.

 ### Offline first